lehy/ocaml-sklearn/README.md

 the moment, the `Ndarray` functions exposed here are extremely minimal (no `np.zeros` or `np.ones`).

+Many functions accept either dense Ndarrays or sparse matrices.
+A sparse matrix can be constructed and accessed using module Sklearn.Csr_matrix.
+A parameter that can be dense or sparse will be typed like `x : [`Ndarray of Ndarray.t | `SparseMatrixx of Csr_matrix.t]`.
+At the moment, returning either a dense or sparse matrix is not supported; in these cases sparse return is disabled (either by forcing a boolean parameter like `sparse_return` to be `false`, or by forcing a parameter to be dense).

 Bunches (as returned from the sklearn.datasets APIs) are exposed as objects.